Probing compressed triplet scalars with ISR jets and soft leptons at the LHC: A Brief Description of the Seesaw Scalar Sector

-For our later discussion, we would introduce a new parameter which encodes the mass splitting between these BSM scalars - $\Delta M = m_{H^{\pm\pm}} - m_{H^{\pm}} = m_{H^{\pm}} - m_{H^{0}/A^{0}}$.
 Before concluding this section, we would like to mention the theoretical constraints on these scalar parameters.
 Demanding perturbative unitarity and stability, one can determine these theoretical constraints on the quartic couplings of the scalar potential.
 The necessary and sufficient conditions for the potential to be bounded-from-below (BFB) Ref.~\cite{Dev:2017ouk} are given as

-Along with that, another set of constraints on scalar potential parameters can be determined by demanding tree-level unitarity to be preserved, while considering different tree level $2 \to 2$ scattering processes: scalar-scalar scatterings, gauge boson scatterings, and scalar-gauge boson scatterings.
-For the Type-II seesaw model, to ensure perturbative unitarity. scalar parameters must obey the following conditions~\cite{Dev:2017ouk}
+Along with that, another set of constraints on scalar potential parameters can be determined by demanding tree-level unitarity to be preserved, while considering different tree-level $2 \to 2$ scattering processes: scalar-scalar scatterings, gauge boson scatterings, and scalar-gauge boson scatterings.
+For the Type-II seesaw model, to ensure perturbative unitarity. scalar parameters must obey the following conditions~\cite{Dev:2017ouk,Das:2016bir}